bet-no-loss/bet-no-loss/README.md

 ## Heroku Configuration

+**This app is already configured Heroku and Github to deploy the front-end (ReactJS) each time someone pushes the `master` branch to Github.
+**Therefore you don't have to read this section**, lucky you are.

+The following steps explains the steps I took to the configure Heroku and Github.
+This may prove useful for some of you with a smilar configuration that is a monorepo (**single** git **repository**) **containing both the back-end (smart-contracts) and the front-end application (DApp)**.
+Conversely, if you have 2 distinct repositories, ie. one for the back-end and one for the front-ent, then things will be way easier for you, simply skip this section and follow the regular [Heroku documentation](https://devcenter.heroku.com) to deploy your front-end.

 - [Download and install Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
   We use the Heroku Command Line Interface to change the Heroku configuration of our app or tune things up.
   Once configured, the deployment occurs all by itself without manual intervention.
 - **Configure Heroku CLI**

 You need to do this once only for the Heroku app owner only (as you use the free plan).
     ```
     heroku login